lucrae/texlite/docs/guide.md

 - [Usage](#usage) provides information on how to run TeXLite.
 - [Features](#features) covers the features of TeXLite (e.g.: text, images, headings, etc.), with examples included with all components.
 - [Document Setup](#document-setup) provides a listing of document setup options in TeXLite and how to use them.
+- [LaTeX Commands](#latex-commands) provides some extra information on using LaTeX commands in-line.

 ## Introduction